 2. Preventing the loss of moisture

-E.g. Continuous wetting the surface, using different compounds, using wet jute bags, etc.
+E.g. Continuous wetting of the surface, using different compounds, using wet jute bags, etc.

 The major objectives of the curing of concrete can be listed as follows: